shans/styleModel/styleModel.md

 ![](styleModel_files/figure-markdown_github/unnamed-chunk-8-1.png)

-Introducing whitespace gives a cost that we assume fits a quadratic with 0 intercept, a constrained positive count term of 0, and a count^2 term of 0.0098904.
+Introducing whitespace gives a cost that we assume fits a cubic with 0 intercept, and constrained positive parameters of 0, 0.0043433, 3.519683910^{-6}.

 ![](styleModel_files/figure-markdown_github/unnamed-chunk-9-1.png)